 “During the heatwave, some cucumber plants died, and we experienced a slight dip in yield.
 However, it wasn’t a disaster,” Jesper notes.
 He believes oxygen-rich water helped the plants better withstand the heat.

 “Only one change was made in the greenhouse this past year—the introduction of the Nanoboost system.
-We believe it’s important to proceed one change at a time to better observe the effects.” – Johan Prinsén
+We believe it’s important to proceed one change at a time to better observe the effects.” – Jesper Prinsén

 Toward Even Better Yields